Magnetization of the spin-1/2 Heisenberg antiferromagnet on the triangular lattice: Summary

 \section{Summary}

 In summary, using tensor-network algorithms with PESS-type trial wave function, we have studied the spin-$1/2$ antiferromagnetic Heisenberg model on the triangular lattice.
 This wavefunction was optimized by the simple update imaginary-time evolution method, and the expectation values were estimated by the multi-sublattice CTMRG algorithm.
 By comparing the ground-state energy to that in other works, we confirmed that the wavefunction converges to the ground state and it is a TMO state.
 In particular, the magnetization is $M_0=0.161(5)$, which is smaller than that reported in previous calculations like GFMC, DMRG.
 Although frustration and quantum fluctuation do introduce some unusual properties into the model, such as roton-like excitations \cite{ZhengFSetal2006}, its ground state remains magnetically ordered.
 This result is consistent with the correlation analysis, which shows that as $D$ increases, the two-body correlation becomes weaker gradually, while the three-body correlation becomes increasingly significant.
-In viewing of the experience that TNS method, especially when simple update strategy is used, may tend to overestimate the magnetization of frustrated systems a little bit for a finite $D$, we believe that our work provides new benchmark results for this model. \\
+In viewing of the experience that TNS method, especially when simple update strategy is used, may tend to overestimate the magnetization of frustrated systems a little bit for a finite $D$, (as evidenced by the comparison for $D=6$ in the main text, for example), we believe that our work provides new benchmark results for this model. \\